Our information disclosures based on TCFD recommendations

 [TSUBURAYA FIELDS HOLDINGS group Scope1, 2, 3 GHG emissions (t-CO2) results]

-Note 1: Figures for Scope 1 and Scope 2 for the fiscal year ended March 2024
+Note 1: Figures for Scope 1 for the fiscal year ended March 2025, Scope 2 for the fiscal year ended March 2025, and Scope 2 for the fiscal year ended March 2024